harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ## *Creating the Web app*

 *Apache Maven* is a tool that helps developers build and organize Java software projects.
-It's also a package manager, which means it automatically download any external pieces of code your project depends on to work.
+It's also a package manager, which means it will automatically download any external pieces of the code that your project depends on to work.

-It uses something called archetypes, which are like templates, to lay out the foundations for different types of projects e.g. web apps.
+It uses archetypes, which are like templates, that are used to lay out the foundations for different types of projects, such as web apps.

-Java is required in this project because we are using Apache Maven which needs Java to write the code for our web app.
+Java is required for this project because we are using Apache Maven, which relies on Java to develop and build our web application.

-Now, we have to install Maven in the EC2 instance which can be done using this commands below
+Now, we have to install Maven in the EC2 instance which can be done using the commands below :

 ```bash
 wget https://archive.apache.org/dist/maven/maven-3/3.5.2/binaries/apache-maven-3.5.2-bin.tar.gz